-Dominique Takizawa • (deemed independent), a French national, 64, formerly General Secretary of Institut Mérieux (2001-2020).
-She joined the Mérieux Group in 2001, where she was involved in its strategic development, in particular META and shareholder and investor relations.
+Dominique Takizawa • (deemed independent), a French national, 65, formerly General Secretary of Institut Mérieux (2001-2020).
+She joined the Mérieux group in 2001, where she was involved in its strategic development, in particular M&A and shareholder and investor relations.
 In particular, she helped coordinate the bioMérieux initial public offering.
 She was previously Chief Financial Officer at various companies: Pasteur-Mérieux Connaught (now Sanofi Pasteur), Aventis Crop Sciences (now Bayer) and Rhône Mérieux / Mérial.
 Dominique Takizawa is a graduate of HEC Management School and holds a DECF diploma in accounting and finance.

 She was first appointed to the Board of Directors on June 26, 2020.

-Pierre Varnier • (deemed independent), a French national, 72, is a graduate of the Paris Institute of Political Studies and holds an advanced diploma (DESS) in Economics.
+Pierre Varnier • (deemed independent), a French national, 73, is a graduate of the Paris Institute of Political Studies and holds an advanced diploma (DESS) in Economics.
 Since 2007 Pierre Varnier has been Chairman of Varco International SAS, which specializes in transition management.
-He was also Chairman and Chief Executive Officer of Thyssenkrupp Materials France SAS and CRO of Lucchini / Aferpi, before founding Varco International SAS.
-Pierre Varnier was Chief Executive Officer of KDI (a Kloeckner Group company) (2003-2007), Chairman and Chief Executive Officer of Arcelor Tubes (1999-2003), Chief Executive Officer of Ugine Europe Service (1997-1999), VP Strategy / Development at Ugine Group (1996-1997), Managing Director at Ugine Srl, Italy (1991-1996), Sales Director at Ugitech (1986-1991), and Financial Control / Plan Director at Ugine Aciers (1981-1985).
+He was also Chairman and Chief Executive Officer of Thyssenkrupp Materials France SAS and CRO of Lucchini / Aferpi.
+Before founding Varco International SAS, Pierre Varnier was Chief Executive Officer of KDI (a Kloeckner group company) (2003-2007), Chairman and Chief Executive Officer of Arcelor Tubes (1999-2003), Chief Executive Officer of Ugine Europe Service (1997-1999), VP Strategy / Development at Ugine group (1996-1997), Managing Director at Ugine Srl, Italy (1991-1996), Sales Director at Ugitech (1986-1991), and Financial Control / Plan Director at Ugine Aciers (1981-1985).
 He was first appointed to the Board of Directors on June 26, 2020.

-Alice Wengorz • (deemed independent), a German national, 54, is a corporate management consultant at her own firm.
+Alice Wengorz • (deemed independent), a German national, 55, is a corporate management consultant at her own firm.
 She specializes in corporate strategy, organization and processes, and human resources.
-She has also worked in this profession at Deloitte & Touche GmbH and Arthur Andersen & Co.
+She has previously worked in this profession at Deloitte & Touche GmbH and Arthur Andersen & Co.
 GmbH.
 Alice Wengorz is also an Honorary Judge at the Frankfurt District Court, with responsibility for criminal matters.
 She holds a Degree in Economics.
 She was first appointed to the Board of Directors on June 30, 2016.

-JSA • a limited company governed by Belgian law, controlled by Éric Jacquet and represented by his son, Ernest Jacquet.
-Ernest Jacquet, a French national, 23, is currently studying for a Master of Science in Global Innovation & Entrepreneurship at emlyon.
+JSA • a limited liability company governed by Belgian law, controlled by Éric Jacquet and represented by his son, Ernest Jacquet.
+Ernest Jacquet, a French national, 24, performs sales functions at JACQUET Lyon, a company specializing in the distribution of stainless steel plates.
+He holds a Master's degree of Science in Global Innovation & Entrepreneurship from emlyon business school.